Jonathan-Boxall/COMP3000/README.md

 The following libraries have been used:

 •firebase_admin
 •face_recognition
 •datetime

+DUE TO THE CAMERA ON THE QTROBOT, YOU MUST BE FAIRLY CLOSE TO IT FOR IT TO RECOGNISE A FACE.
+AT MOST YOU CAN BE ABOUT 1M AWAY.

 To use this program, simply run it and allow it to take a picture of your face.
 If your face has been setup as one of the known faces, you will be given authorisation and it will be logged in the database.